Elaine Szymoniak: Career

 She worked in public school systems in the states of Wisconsin, New York and Kansas before moving to Iowa in the 1950s after her husband's military service came to an end.
 She also put her skills to use in the medical field, at one point working at Army Hospital Aural Rehabilitation Center in Oklahoma.

 Elaine was a speech and hearing specialist, counselor, and administrator for the Iowa Department of Vocational Rehabilitation from 1957 to 1988 and she was dedicated to working for the benefit of those with disabilities.
 She actively worked with the deaf community and at one time was the state's sole rehab counselor for the deaf.
 In 1977, Elaine earned her master's degree in family environment from Iowa State University in Ames, Iowa.

-Purportedly, an avid outdoor enthusiast, Elaine canoed and whitewater rafted throughout the West with a group of women called the River Spirits.
-She loved sleeping outside under the stars, walking in the woods, and learned to pilot a whitewater raft when she was 77.
+Elaine participated in canoeing and whitewater rafting in the West with a group named the River Spirits.
+Her activities included sleeping outside, walking in the woods, and piloting a whitewater raft at the age of 77.